Todd-D-Vance/Rat-Race/README.md

 ## Chapter  20: AI II: Cat Personalities and Flee from Player

-Add a finite-state machien to the AI so cats have different personalities and different modes.
+Add a finite-state machine to the AI so cats have different personalities and different modes.
 Cats can now be eaten if the mouse eats the growth cheese.